 - Daily Trading Volume: ~$20 Billion (2025 estimate)

 Overview: Exness has surged in popularity due to its high leverage, low spreads, and diverse asset offerings, including forex, crypto, and commodities.
-In 2025, it introduced negative balance protection across all accounts and expanded its presence in Africa and Asia.
+Recently, it introduced negative balance protection across all accounts and expanded its presence in Africa and Asia.
 Exness’s proprietary platform, Exness Terminal, has gained traction for its user-friendly interface.

 3. Forex.com